Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms

 \section{Algebras with a standard involution and quadratic forms}

-In this section, we describe a relationship between the category of $R$-algebras with a standard involution and the category of quadratic forms over $R$.
+In this section, we describe a relationship between $R$-algebras with a standard involution and quadratic forms over $R$.
 The main result of this section is an algorithm which verifies that an $R$-algebra $\calO$ over a local PID is a quaternion order and, if so, exhibits standard generators for $\calO$.
-Specializing, we recognize quaternion algebras over a field $F$.
+Specializing, we will thereby recognize quaternion algebras over a field $F$.
 We then extend this to recognizing quaternion orders over a number ring $R$.
 Over fields, a reference for this section is Lam \cite{Lam}, and for more about algebras equipped with a quadratic norm form, we refer the reader to Knus \cite{Knus}.